 Iceland is a nature lover’s paradise, full of incredible landscapes and natural wonders that you simply won’t find anywhere else on earth.
-While there are plenty of reasons to visit Iceland, the diverse hiking trails in Iceland are just icing on the cake.
+While there are plenty of reasons to embark on different Iceland tours, the diverse hiking trails in Iceland are icing on the cake.

 With so many incredible trails to choose from, it can be hard to decide which to tackle during your visit to Iceland.
 To help make it easier for you, we’ve put together a list of the top 10 short day hikes in Iceland.
 The best part?
 You don’t need any permits for these day hikes!

 Day hike to Glymur waterfall is not for those who are afraid of heights!
 As the second tallest waterfall in Iceland, Glymur waterfall is 198 metres high, cascading down a rugged landscape into a lush canyon below.
 You can hike the 6.3 km loop trail, which brings you to the top of Glymur waterfall, in about 3 – 3.5 hours.
 But be prepared for some obstacles — this exciting hike involves crossing a river twice!
 The trail starts and ends from a parking lot just off Route 47, north-east of Reykjavik.